What's happening at Panic Ninja Camp? We chat with Ani – the heart of the camp in Limnos.

 Ani

-Ani gathers children, wind, and energy in one place.
+Ani gathers children, wind, and energy in one SPOT.

-She makes mornings begin with laughter and sunsets with games that are hard to leave behind.
-She is behind Panic Summer Ninja Camp – the camp that children anticipate all year long, and parents secretly wish they could experience too.
+And ensures that mornings start with laughter, and sunsets begin with games they don't want to leave.
+She is the force behind Panic Summer Ninja Camp—the camp that kids wait for all year, and parents secretly wish to experience too.

 That's why we sat down with Ani and asked her.
-Here's what she shared with us:
+Here's what she shared:

-How did it all start?
+How did it all begin?
 Do you remember the first camp you organised?

-The first windsurfing camp I joined was in Lozenets with Maya and Andy.
-They treated us like younger siblings and created a community of like-minded people.
-This is what I try to do today as well.
+The first windsurfing camp I got involved with was in Lozenets with Maya and Andy.
+They treated us like younger siblings and created a community of like-minded individuals.
+That's what I try to do today as well.

-What does the camp give you personally?
-What makes you come back every summer?
+What does the camp give to you personally?
+What makes you return every summer?

-I adore the sea, being active, and being among people like me.
-Even if there is no wind, when the camp is on, it's always fun with the kids and there’s always something to do.
+I love the sea, always being active and being around people like me.
+Even if there's no wind, when there's a camp, it's always fun with the kids and there's plenty to do.

 What kind of children come to the camp?
 Quiet, wild, brave, scared?

-All kinds of children can come to the camp – both shy ones and big extroverts.
+All kinds of children can come to the camp– both shy and bold ones.
 Everyone contributes to the community.

-Do you have a favourite story from a previous camp – a child who moved you?
+Do you have a favourite story from a past camp—a child that moved you?

-What happens to the children during those 7 days?
+What happens to the kids during these 7 days?
 How do they change?

-Every child, besides improving their sailing skills, becomes much more independent and brave.
-Parents boast that their kids can now peel cucumbers, find their belongings on their own, and sort their rubbish for recycling.
+Every child, besides developing sailing skills, becomes much more independent and brave.
+Parents boast that their children can now peel cucumbers, find their belongings, and sort their rubbish for recycling.

-Older ones make good friends and often change their lifestyle, incorporating sports into their daily routine.
+Older kids find good friends and often change their lifestyle, incorporating sports into their daily lives.

 What makes this camp different from the others?

-What I'm proud of is the team of young people and teenagers who are passionate about entertaining and educating the campers.
+What I'm proud of is the team of young people and teenagers passionate about entertaining and teaching campers.

 What does a typical day at the camp look like?

-How does the team take care of the children – physically and emotionally?
+How does the team care for the children–physically and emotionally?

 Every child is different.

-Do you have a medical professional or specific protocols in case of need?
+Do you have medical personnel or specific protocols in case of need?

-Over the years, we've gained a lot of experience and handle all kinds of situations calmly.
-Every incident is unique, but we have protocols to follow.
-We inform the parents in time and in the end, everything is fine – the child laughs and tells their friends about the adventure when they get home.
+Over the years, we've gained a lot of experience and handle situations calmly.
+Every incident is different, but we have protocols in place.
+We inform parents promptly, and in the end, everything turns out fine—the child laughs and shares the story with friends when they return home.

-What should parents know before sending their child?
+What is important for parents to know before sending their child?

-It's very likely that next year your child will want to take you with them to Limnos.
+It's quite likely that next year your child will take you along to Limnos.

 What would you say to a parent who is hesitant?